 28 December 2020

-The Cork based Fianna Fáil MEP Billy Kelleher has called for clarification on the issue of mutual recognition of educational and professional qualifications for people living in Northern Ireland after January 1st 2021 when the UK leaves the EU.
+The Cork-based Fianna Fáil MEP Billy Kelleher has called for clarification on the issue of mutual recognition of educational and professional qualifications for people living in Northern Ireland after January 1st 2021 when the UK leaves the EU.

 “Since the text of the deal was published a number of days ago, a number of people have been in touch with me to raise their concerns over the apparent lack of clarity in the deal.

 “Under the deal, they won’t be automatically recognised.
 This will be quite difficult and cumbersome for graduates from Northern Ireland who earn a qualification from an educational institution in the Republic and potentially for students from the Republic who get their qualification from a northern institution.
+This would include those who have got, or who are undertaking an analytics degree.

 “There are roughly 2000 students from the Republic studying in the north every year, with a further 900 students from Northern Ireland studying in the Republic.
 I want these numbers to increase but recognition must be as seamless as possible in order to make this a possibility.